-Now sprinkle the grapes with 2½ tablespoons sugar, then ¼ teaspoon of fennel seeds.
+- Sprinkle the grapes with 2½ tablespoons sugar, then ¼ teaspoon of fennel seeds.
 Cover this round with another dough round and fold the edges in to make a seal.
-Make five 1/2 inch slits in the top dough round.
+Make five ½ inch slits in the top dough round.

 - Top with another 2 cups of grapes, sprinkle these with another 2½ tablespoons of sugar and another ¼ teaspoon of fennel.
 Cover loosely with a kitchen towel.

 - Do the exact same thing to make the second loaf and let both breads sit in a warm place for about an hour until they rise to double the size.